joaomatossilva/joaomatossilva.github.io/_posts/2016-01-24-single-entry-single-exit-no-wonder-it-s-still-single.md

 		return textWihoutSpaces.Length;
 	}

 Less indentation improves readability and maintainability.
+In this example we kept the nesting level only to 1.

 So I guess this is why this Principle is still Single after all these years.
 Maybe it should create a profile on Match dot com.